harry0developer/SpaniX/README.md

 # Spani v2
 ================================================================

-## Spani is low skilled job management tool
+## Spani a skilled job management tool for low income users

 With **Spani** You can post a job as a recruiter, see who viewed, applied and shared your job(s).
 You can also make appointments with potential candidates to offer them jobs